nagaraj-bahubali/Cross-Language-Clone-Detection/README.md

 **Validation:** <br/>

 * To directly evaluate the model, generate the training/validation/test dataset in step 1 and test the model in step 3 under the [Training and evaluating code clone detection model][2]. <br/>
 * The performance of the model is measured in terms of accuracy, recall and precision.
-After evaluating the model, a final_result.json will be created that describes the performance metrics.
+After evaluating the model, a [result.json][9] file will be created that describes the performance metrics.
+Also the training log can be found [here][10].

 ## Data: <br />
 **Input data:** <br />